 - Safe box

-The main bar and Cafe Nam Hai overlook the swimming pools and are set back from the beach close to reception.
+The main bar and restaurant, Cafe Nam Hai, overlook the swimming pools and are set back from the beach close to reception.
 They come in a clipped minimalist style with lots of glass and wood, very attractive lighting and a stylish array of cut-glass crystal globes, some suspended above water.
 The bar has a balcony, the restaurant a terrace.
-Elegant open-air beach restaurant, Lá Sen, is next to the main pool.

 The buffet breakfast is extensive and laid out beautifully.
 You’ll find freshly-squeezed juices and fruit smoothies, cereals and muesli, baguettes and croissants, pancakes and waffles, then eggs any way you want them with bacon and sausages, too.